paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Pub.
 L. 90–104, title I, § 101, Oct.
 11, 1967, 81 Stat.
 268, provided that: “This title [amending sections 633, 636, and 637 of this title and [section 2902 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2902&num=0&edition=prelim), The Public Health and Welfare] may be cited as the ‘Small Business Act Amendments of 1967’.”

 #### Short Title of 1961 Amendment
 Pub.
 L. 87–305, § 1, Sept.
 26, 1961, 75 Stat.
-666, provided: “That this Act [amending this section, sections 633, 634, 636, 637, and 639 of this title, and section 2158 of Appendix to Title 50, War and National Defense] may be cited as the ‘Small Business Act Amendments of 1961’.”
+666, provided: “That this Act [amending this section, sections 633, 634, 636, 637, and 639 of this title, and [section 4558 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4558&num=0&edition=prelim), War and National Defense] may be cited as the ‘Small Business Act Amendments of 1961’.”

 #### Short Title
 Pub.
 L. 85–536, § 2[1], July 18, 1958, 72 Stat.
 384, provided that this chapter should be known as the “Small Business Act”.